Donald Duck in comics: Comic book debut

 Disney had also licensed the Italian publishing house Mondadori to create stories with the Disney characters as their stars.
-The first to star Donald, under his Italian name Paolino Paperino, was "Paolino Paperino e il mistero di Marte", written and drawn by Federico Pedrocchi for the new 1937 Disney comics magazine Paperino e altre avventure (Donald Duck and Other Adventures).
+The first to star Donald, under his Italian name Paolino Paperino, was "Paolino Paperino e il mistero di Marte", written and drawn by Federico Pedrocchi for the new 1937 Disney comics magazine Donald Duck and Other Adventures (Paperino e altre avventure).
 The story was later reprinted in the United States as "The Secret of Mars" in Donald Duck #286.

 In February 1940, Donald Duck made his first appearance as the main character on the cover of an American comic book in Dell Publishing's Four Color #4.

 Developments under Taliaferro

 Back in the USA, Donald finally became the star of his own newspaper comic strip.
 The Donald Duck daily strip started on February 2, 1938, and the Donald Duck Sunday page began December 10, 1939.
 Taliaferro drew both, this time co-operating with writer Bob Karp.
 He continued to work at the daily strip until October 10, 1968, and at the Sunday page until February 16, 1969.

 Among other innovations, Taliaferro made several additions to Donald's supporting cast.
 Bolivar, Donald's pet St. Bernard first appeared in the strip on March 17, 1938, following his animated appearances in Alpine Climbers (July 25, 1936) and More Kittens (December 19, 1936).
 Donald's cousin Gus Goose made his first appearance on May 9, 1938, in a series of strips that promoted his upcoming debut short Donald's Cousin Gus (1939).
 Daisy Duck first appeared in the strip on November 4, 1940, following her first proper animated appearance in Mr. Duck Steps Out, first released on June 7, 1940.
 Donald's paternal grandmother, usually just called Grandma Duck, first appeared in a portrait on August 11, 1940, and in person on September 28, 1943.
 Taliaferro also reintroduced Donna Duck as a separate character from Daisy.
 This old flame of Donald rivaled Daisy for his affections between August 7, 1951 and August 18, 1951, before leaving him for another.